Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Fractal Norm and Fractal Functions

 However, one can work out a criterion to discover and figure out the OPL and MPL behaviors for entire and widespread fractal functions.
 This could be done by putting an appropriate measure on the phase space via the Fourier coefficients.\\

 \textbf{a) Entire Fractals}\\

 Let us first concentrate on the Weierstrass function.
-A direct calculation shows that by assuming $n$ as a continuous parameter we obtain from (\ref{gw1}) the asymptotic inequality\footnote{We allow $n$ to vary within a tiny neighborhood of $n$, so that it never touches $b^k$s, $k\in \mathbb{N}$.}
+A direct calculation shows that by assuming $n$ as a continuous parameter we obtain from (\ref{fractal cond}) the asymptotic inequality\footnote{The coefficient $1/2$ is considered for upcoming formulations, otherwise, we can absorb it in $\kappa$.}

 for each function $f(x)$ with entire fractality (i.e. OPL), wherein $\kappa>0$ is an arbitrary constant.
-Note that here $f_n$ could be assumed as the Fourier complex coefficient obtained for the Fourier mode $e^{in\pi x/L}$, hence generally a complex number.
+Note that here $f(x)$ may be considered as a complex valued function and $f_n$ could be assumed as the complex Fourier coefficient obtained for the Fourier mode $e^{in\pi x/L}$.
+Hence, $f_n$ is generally a complex number.
 To consider any kind of self-similarity with assuming the extreme case of non-differentiability, i.e. $s\to 1$, we conclude the inequality

-which must be hold asymptotically for any fixed $\ell,\kappa>0$.\footnote{This inequality is easily inferred by comparing the heat kernel function and the powers of $1/n$.} That is, for each positive $\ell$ and $\kappa$ there exists a large enough $N \in \mathbb{N}$, so that for any $n\geq N$ the inequality (\ref {criteria2}) holds for each function with entire fractality.
-In principle, (\ref{criteria2}) could be assumed as the main criteria for excluding the entire fractality for each given function $f(x)$.
-In fact, if the equation
+which must be hold asymptotically for any fixed constants $\ell,\kappa>0$.\footnote{This inequality is easily inferred by comparing the heat kernel function and the powers of $1/n$.} That is, for each positive $\ell$ and $\kappa$ there exists a large enough $N \in \mathbb{N}$, so that for any $n\geq N$ the inequality (\ref {criteria2}) holds for each function with entire fractality.
+In principle, (\ref{criteria2}) could be assumed as the main criterion for identifying the entire fractality.
+In other words, if the equation

 is imposed to the Fourier coefficients $f_n$s for some fixed $\kappa$ and $\ell$, the resulting function will not admit the entire fractality.

 Let $\kappa$ be fixed.
-Then, to obtain a limit for avoiding the fractality, we should first solve
+Then, to obtain a bound for avoiding the entire fractality, we should first solve the differential equation\footnote{See \cite{str} for other formulations of fractals with differential equations.}

 The solution of (\ref {criteria3'}) gives $|f_n|$ as a function of $\ell$ and $n$, i.e. $|f_n|=|f_n|(n, \ell)$.
 When we fix $|f_n|$, then according to the implicit function theorem $\ell$ is given as a function of $n$ and $|f_n|$.
 This function is given by the following integral formula: